BertilBraun/The-Farmer-was-replaced-Clone/README.md

   - Background
   - UI
     - Inventory
+    - Split into multiple code windows
+      - Extract the functions and make them available in the other code windows
+      - Better code theme (dark mode)
     - Upgrade Tree
     - Camera interaction
 - Maze?
 - Dinos?
 - Automation of upgrades?